webpack/docs/tutorials/getting-started/1.4 first-loader/README.md

 # The first loader

-We want to add a css file to out application.
+We want to add a css file to our application.

-webpack can only handle js natively, so we need the `css-loader` to process css files.
+Webpack can only handle js natively, so we need the `css-loader` to process css files.
 We also need the `style-loader` to apply the styles in the css file.

 Create a empty `node_modules` folder.